vitaut/vitaut.net/_posts/2016-05-13-giving-up-on-julia.md

 {% highlight julia %}
 function f(a, b)
-  @sprintf("this is a %s %15.1f", a, b) end
+  @sprintf("this is a %s %g", a, b) end
 {% endhighlight %}

-If you run `code_native(f, (AbstractString, Float64))` and look at the output, you'll see over 700 instructions (which I won't list here for obvious reasons leaving it as an exercise for the reader).
+If you run `code_native(f, (ASCIItString, Float64))` and look at the output, you'll see almost 500 instructions (which I won't list here for obvious reasons leaving it as an exercise for the reader).
 Now multiply this by the number of times `@(s)printf` is called.
 Since text formatting is used very often, this may create enormous code bloat problems.
 The C version may not be safe, but [there are safe alternatives that don't